Government offered release deal for Imran, says Aleema Khan - ExBulletin

 Government offered release deal for Imran, says Aleema Khan

-LAHORE: Aleema Khan, the sister of Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan, has claimed that the government has offered a deal to party president Barrister Gohar, offering the former Prime Minister's release minister imprisoned in exchange for organizing a sit-in in Sangjani, The News reported on Sunday.
+Aleema Khan, the sister of Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan, has claimed that the government offered a deal to party president Barrister Gohar, offering the release of the incarcerated former prime minister in exchange for organizing a sit-in in Sangjani. .

-While speaking to the media outside an Anti-Terrorism Court (ATC) in Lahore on Saturday, Aleema revealed that she had attended the hearings of three to four cases that day.
+While addressing the media outside an Anti-Terrorism Court (ATC) in Lahore on Saturday, Aleema revealed that she had attended the hearings of three to four cases that day.

 She expressed frustration over the prolonged delay in the trial in the Jinnah House case, pointing out that the proceedings had not yet started.